 8. Port of Alofi

-The Niue sea port, Sir Roberts Wharf in Alofi is the main port for the country.
+The Niue Sea Port, Sir Roberts Wharf in Alofi is the main port for the country.

 Because of the shape of the island – known as ‘The Rock of Polynesia’ – the port is only used by flat-bottomed sea vessels.
 But it is a busy place to see on shipping days!

-9. Alofi Morning Market – Things to do in Niue
+9. Alofi Morning Market – Things To Do in Niue

 If you have been to any market in the Pacific you will know the early start is most definitely worth it.

 This is timed perfectly with the only days that schedule an international flight back to Auckland.
 So it’s almost a guarantee your travel to Niue can include Alofi Market.
+You can enjoy one last island breakfast before you fly back to New Zealand!

 There is all kinds of locally grown fruits and vegetables, coconuts, seafood, and handicrafts all made on the island.